0xDigitalOil/nounsdao-privatevoting/README.md

 Nouns DAO Private Voting is a fork of [nounsdao-monorepo](https://github.com/nounsDAO/nouns-monorepo) that integrates with the [0xDigitalOil/nounsdao-integration branch](https://github.com/Poseidon-ZKP/zkvote-contract/tree/0xDigitalOil/nouns-integration) of Poseidon's [zkvote-contract repo](https://github.com/Poseidon-ZKP/zkvote-contract/commits/main).

+The zkvote-contract repo handles the ZK circuits and contracts, while this repo handles the interaction with the Nouns DAO governance contracts via its UI.
+The Nouns DAO governance contract (NounsDAOProxyV2) and the zkvote contract (zkvote) interact which each other.

 ## Packages

 ### nouns-api